chloemandel/fe-hobby-page-lab/README.md

 On the good stuff.
 Inside your  `<html>` tags, add  `<head>` tags, and then after the head tags, add `<body>` tags--and remember that every tag also needs a closing tag.

 + The `<head>` contains information *about* your website, but not actual content that will show up on the page (think of it as the 'brains' of your webpage.)
-It will contain things like the title of your page --later on--links to stylesheets and code that will make your page beautiful and interactive.
+It will contain things like the title of your page and links to stylesheets and code that will make your page beautiful and interactive.

 + The `<body>` contains all the content of your page that will actually show up on the screen.
 90% of the HTML you write will go inside the `<head>`

 At this point, it's good to make sure that your code is still 'clean' and readable.
 To show that the  `<body>` and `<head>` tags are ***inside*** the html tags, press `TAB` to indent them over like you would a paragraph.
 Look at the three examples below.